julianoes/rpi-radio-alarm/README.md

-# RPi Alarm
+# RPi Radio Alarm

-This is a simple internet radio and radio alarm for the Raspberry Pi.
+This is a simple internet radio alarm for the Raspberry Pi.
 It is basically a tiny REST interface using [Gunicorn](http://gunicorn.org/) and [Falcon](https://falconframework.org) playing radio using [mplayer](http://www.mplayerhq.hu).

 ## Installation